developer-zebra/developer-zebra-site/src/stagenow/3-4/stageclient/index.md

 -----

-## Stage Device(s)
+## III.
+Stage the Device(s)

-On the target device, select the StageNow icon to launch the StageNow Client.
+On the target device, tap on the StageNow icon to launch the StageNow Client.

-**Note**: The StageNow Client requires the DataWedge profile to read barcode data, however restoring DataWedge discards the current StageNow configuration.
-If StageNow can not scan barcodes after restoring DataWedge, exit and re-launch the StageNow Client on the device.
+**Note**: The StageNow Client requires the DataWedge profile to read barcode data.
+However restoring DataWedge discards the current StageNow configuration.
+If StageNow cannot scan barcodes after restoring DataWedge, exit and re-launch the StageNow Client on the device.

 <img alt="image" style="height:350px" src="../images/Client_SNicon.jpg"/>